 An international Evaluation Committee will be appointed.
 The Evaluation Committee should base its assessments on self-evaluations provided by the departments/research groups, as well as on meetings with the involved departments/research groups giving oral presentations.
-The Evaluation Committee will also perform selected site visits to the institutions.
+The Evaluation Committee may also perform selected site visits to the institutions.
 Facts on the organisation and resources will be included in the self-evaluations, as well as future plans, CVs, and publication lists of the scientific staff.
 The Committee should address both the scientific quality of the research and quantitative aspects based on bibliometric analyses of the scientific publications.
 The Committee is requested to write a report with a set of specific recommendations.
-A preliminary report will be submitted to the Board of the Division for Science.
+A preliminary report will be sent to the departments/research groups to check the factual information.
+The Committee's final report will be submitted to the Board of the Division for Science for final approval.